 BraunAbility UK Ltd, “BraunAbility UK” is a market leader in delivering complete wheelchair safety solutions, maximizing accessibility for all.
 BraunAbility UK is located in Martock and the group is ultimately owned and controlled by Investor AB, a Swedish listed company holding stakes in a diverse range of businesses.

-The immediate parent of BraunAbility UK is BraunAbility, a US manufacturer/provider of wheelchair accessible vehicles, lifts, and mobility solutions.
+The immediate parent of BraunAbility UK is BraunAbility Europe AB, a Swedish manufacturer/provider of complete wheelchair safety solutions and mobility solutions.

 This document sets out the strategic tax objectives of BraunAbility UK and satisfies the UK’s requirement to publish its tax strategy under Schedule 19 of the Finance Act 2016.